mecparts/SerialBackup/readme.md

 ### The configuration file

 Serial Backup assumes its configuration file is called **A:BACKUP.CFG**.
-Since I use ZSDOS, I set it up as a public file, so it's accessible no matter what user area I happen to be operating in.
+Since I use ZRDOS and ZSDOS, I set it up as a public file, so it's accessible no matter what user area I happen to be operating in.

 | Keyword     | Use | Parameter |
 | ----------- | ---------------------------------------- | -------------------------------------------- |